 Research Funding

-We concluded the Safety-Constrained and Efficient Learning for Resilient Autonomous Space Systems project funded by NASA, System for Avoidance and Flight-path Execution based on Risk Reduction (SAFERR) project funded by the United States Air Force’s AFWERX program, the Learning of Time-Varying Dynamics project funded by Sandia National Laboratories, the Seedling: Synthesis of Control Protocols for Integrated Mission Planning, Resource Management and Information Acquisition project funded by the Defense Advanced Research Projects Agency, the Enhancing Opportunities for Research and Training in Space Engineering project funded by the US Department of Education, and the intensive summer research project LEONA: Logic-Based Context-Aware Activity Interpreter for Geospatial Intelligence funded by the University of Illinois’ New Frontiers Initiative, aligning with the mission and needs of the National Geospatial-Intelligence Agency.
+We concluded the DRILLAWAY: aDaptive, ResIllient Learning-enabLed oceAn World AutonomY and the Safety-Constrained and Efficient Learning for Resilient Autonomous Space Systems projects funded by NASA, the Optimal Infrastructure Assessment and Management Through Active Learning and Data-Driven Planning project funded by the United States Army Engineer Research and Development Center, the Seedling: Synthesis of Control Protocols for Integrated Mission Planning, Resource Management and Information Acquisition project funded by the Defense Advanced Research Projects Agency, the System for Avoidance and Flight-path Execution based on Risk Reduction (SAFERR) project funded by the United States Air Force’s AFWERX program, the Learning of Time-Varying Dynamics project funded by Sandia National Laboratories, the Net Zero Transportation Infrastructure project funded by the Discovery Partners Institute, the Enhancing Opportunities for Research and Training in Space Engineering project funded by the US Department of Education, and the intensive summer research project LEONA: Logic-Based Context-Aware Activity Interpreter for Geospatial Intelligence funded by the University of Illinois Urbana-Champaign’s New Frontiers Initiative, aligning with the mission and needs of the National Geospatial-Intelligence Agency.

 .